 Integrating Omnichannel Data

-Integration is crucial for success.
+Collection and integration of omnichannel data are crucial for success.
 In order to integrate the data collected from so many marketing channels, you need to analyze the sources.
-Map out the path from first visit to final retention.
+Map out the path from the first visit to final retention.
 Then, make sure you can track the entire path across multiple channels.

 Integrating omnichannel data involves combining insights from multiple platforms including desktops and mobiles.
 Integration helps you send relevant messages to your prospect because now you get to see the complete picture.